 P.S.
 Want a gift for your team that says "I appreciate you and want you to stay"?
 Book me for an online or in-person workshop or fireside chat in 2025.
 It's always my honor to spend time with people that matter to you!!
 We can also arrange for paperback, ebook, or even audiobook copies of "Red Cape Rescue: Save Your Career Without Leaving Your Job" at a savings over the online booksellers.
 Just hit REPLY to this note and we'll set up a chat, or schedule from my speaking page here.
 P.P.S: I'm in the northern suburbs of Chicago next week leading leadership team meetings, and have a free night on the 19th for a happy hour with friends and colleagues.
 If you're in the area and free that evening, hit REPLY and I'll send you deets!
 I appreciate you!--D |

 So you REALLY want to be a better people leader—or want to grow more effective people leaders across your organization—but it all feels so darn complicated these days, right?
-Hybrid workforces.
-Increased demands on pay and time off.
-Turnover turbulence.
-Economic headwinds.
-Fill in your company's crisis du jour here. 😱 I help leaders create fresh solutions to people problems, especially when it comes to retaining and motivating their best people.
-In a nutshell, I help you help people stay—and grow, and thrive.
-And when your people grow, you do, too. **Please know you're not alone.
-I see you, and I can help.
-One way to start is to sign up for my weekly Insider strategies and stories—ideas I only share with my private clients and with you directly in email. **
+You're not alone. 😱 I help leaders create fresh solutions to people challenges, and when your people grow, you do, too.
+Sign up for my weekly Insider strategies and stories to get started—ideas I only share with my private clients and with you directly in email.